K-N-K-P-Chandu/Kafka/README.md

   - `producer.py` sends a JSON order to topic `orders`.
   - `tracker.py` consumes from `orders` and logs each order.
 - Why it’s useful:
-  - Decoupled services: producers and consumers don’t call each other directly.
   - Easy local testing for event-driven workflows.

 ## 2. Getting Started